Abdul Ali Mazari: Early life

 Growing up and living in Pahlavi Iran, Mazari took part in the Iranian Revolution, where he had protested against the Iranian government, alongside the future Iranian leader, Ali Khamenei.
-He was then tortured and imprisoned for months by the Iranian intelligence agency, SAVAK, after being accused of initiating a conspiracy against Iranian king, Mohammad Reza Shah.
+He was then tortured and imprisoned for months by the Iranian intelligence agency, SAVAK, after being accused of initiating a conspiracy against Iranian ruler, Mohammad Reza Shah.

 Mujahideen commander and politician

 After the Saur Revolution on 27 April 1978, Mazari fled to Najaf, later to Syria, and then to Pakistan temporarily.
 During the Soviet–Afghan War, Mazari returned to Afghanistan and gained a prominent place in the mujahideen resistance movement.
 During the first years of the resistance, he lost his young brother, Muhammed Sultan, during a battle against the Afghan Army.
 He soon lost his sister and other members of his family in the resistance.
 His uncle, Muhammad Jafar, and his son, Muhammad Afzal, were imprisoned and executed by the Soviet-backed Democratic Republic of Afghanistan.
 His father, Haji Khudaidad, and his brother, Haji Muhammad Nabi, were killed as well in the war.

 Abdul Ali Mazari was one of the founding members and the first leader of the Hezb-e Wahdat.
 In the first party congress in Bamyan, he was elected leader of the Central Committee and in the second congress, he was elected Secretary General.
 Mazari's initiative led to the creation of the "Jonbesh-e Shomal" (Northern Movement), in which the country's most significant military forces joined ranks with the rebels, leading to a coup d'état and the eventual downfall of the Communist regime in Kabul.

 After the 1992 fall of Kabul, the Afghan political parties agreed on a peace and power-sharing agreement, the Peshawar Accords, which created the Islamic State of Afghanistan and appointed an interim government for a transitional period to be followed by general elections.
 According to Human Rights Watch:

 The sovereignty of Afghanistan was vested formally in the Islamic State of Afghanistan, an entity created in April 1992, after the fall of the Soviet-backed Najibullah government. ...
 With the exception of Pashtun warlord Gulbuddin Hekmatyar's Hezb-e Islami, all of the parties... were ostensibly unified under this government in April 1992. ...
 Hekmatyar's Hezbe Islami, for its part, refused to recognize the government for most of the period discussed in this report and launched attacks against government forces but the shells and rockets fell everywhere in Kabul resulting in many civilian casualties.